 The Company considers cash deposits and all highly liquid investments with a maturity of three months or less when purchased to be cash and cash equivalents.
-The Company's cash and cash equivalents are held at two high-credit-quality financial institutions.
-The Company's cash and cash equivalents of \$4,091,568 at December 31, 2023 at these institutions exceed federally insured limits.
+The Company's cash deposits are held at two high-credit-quality financial institutions.
+The Company's cash and cash equivalents are carried at cost, which approximates their fair value.
+The Company's cash and cash equivalents of \$3,857,026 and \$4,091,568 at December 31, 2024 and 2023, respectively, at these institutions exceed federally insured limits.